How to Protect Affiliate Income From Google Algorithm Changes

 How to Protect Affiliate Income From Algorithm Changes: The Problem Is Not Google

-The real problem is that most beginners treat affiliate marketing like a search engine optimization project rather than a business.
+The real problem is not Google.
+It is that most beginners treat affiliate marketing like a search engine optimization project rather than a business.
 The goal becomes ranking.
 Not helping.
 Not building relationships.
 Ranking.
 And when the ranking criteria shift, there is nothing left underneath.

 What the numbers looked like in 2024 and 2025